Those of you who have been following this blog for a while have read these words before:

 Michele and Glenn

 By the time Michele finished reading the letter I was a blubbering mess.
 I was dumbstruck and speechless and awed.
-I felt blessed in the most unbelievable way.
+I felt blessed most unbelievably.
 Blessed to have this amazing opportunity, blessed to be a conduit for Michele and Glenn’s goodness, and blessed that these amazing people were entrusting us to do good things with their money.

 Suddenly, right there before us, was the next step.

 I do not know when or how Brian and I will give the money away.
 We both believe that we will know when the time(s) is right.
-And when that time comes, as long as it is okay with the recipient, I will share the stories.
+And when that time comes, as long as it is okay with the recipient, I will share the stories here on the blog.